 - MIDWEIGHT — Mens Merino Wool Base Layer set Available in: Lightweight = 165 g/m², Midweight = 250 g/m², Heavyweight = 320 g/m².
 FREE MERINO WOOL HIKING SOCKS ($21 VALUE!) – Package includes Merino wool Midweight base layer mens top and wool men long johns 250 g/m² + Merino Wool Hiking Socks.
 MAKES A GREAT GIFT!

 - SUPER SOFT & COMFORTABLE – 100% Superfine 17.5 Micron merino wool base layer set mens provides all day comfort and no itch!
-Designed for daily wear without rubbing, overheating, or bunching of regular cotton.
+Merino wool long underwear men set was designed for daily wear without rubbing, overheating, or bunching of regular cotton.

 Finally, have a hardened shell outer layer that can repeal the wind, rain, and inevitable cold.
 This is the first and most important thing you should do.
 If you ignore having the right clothes, all other preparations will suffer if not completely rendered irrelevant.